jbkunst/d3wordcloud/README.md

 References
 ----------

--   Yep I repeated myseld.
-There is a package with this functionality ([link](https://github.com/adymimos/rWordCloud)).
-Any way I want add animation and
+-   Yep I repeated myself (this is NOTDRY).
+There is a package with this functionality :/. ([link](https://github.com/adymimos/rWordCloud)).
+Anyway I want to learn how to make a widget and I'll try make more functionalities and add some options for make wclouds more customizables.
 -   Word Cloud Layout by Jason Davies ([link](http://www.jasondavies.com/wordcloud)).
 -   Animated d3 word cloud by Joe Whitfield-Seed ([link](http://bl.ocks.org/jwhitfieldseed/9697914)).